 Details of the objectives and the Trustee's policies regarding the Default can be found in a document called the 'Statement of Investment Principles' ("SIP").
-The Fund's SIP covering the default arrangement is attached to this document.
+The Fund's SIP covering the default arrangement is attached to this document as Appendix 2.